GuDaStudio/codexmcp/docs/README_EN.md

   - SESSION_ID (UUID | null): For continuing previous sessions to enable multi-turn interactions with Codex, defaults to None (start new session)
   - skip_git_repo_check (boolean): Whether to allow running in non-Git repositories, defaults to False
   - return_all_messages (boolean): Whether to return all messages (including reasoning, tool calls, etc.), defaults to False
   - profile (string | null): Configuration profile name from codex config.toml to use.
-If a .codex-profile file exists in the project root directory (containing the profile name, e.g., `ais_codexmcp`), you should pass the file's content as this parameter when calling the MCP tool.
+[Important] If a .codex-profile file exists in the project root directory (containing the profile name, e.g., `ais_codexmcp`), you should pass the file's content as this parameter when calling the MCP tool.
 Defaults to None (use codex default configuration)

   Return value:
   {